 With 12 supported platforms, there is probably no situation where one would wish Todoist to be available on yet another platform.
 It runs everywhere – no locked into the Apple ecosystem, or only available on Windows.
 Use any device – Todoist will probably be available in some form or another.

 Last, something big for more advanced users: Todoist comes with great capabilities for automation.
-It is integrated in numerous other services, can work with tools like IFTTT (Web) or Workflow (iOS) and even comes with an advanced Web API.
+It is integrated in numerous other services, can work with tools like IFTTT (Web) or Shortcuts (iOS) and even comes with an advanced Web API.
 This allows for automating the creation of tasks based on events like calendar entries, mentions in other apps, and more.

 This website mostly targets personal productivity.
 Therefore, services and applications are rarely tested with team capabilities in mind.
 Even this review passed the team-based features rather quickly.